Children's Hospital is part of the UPMC family.

 Six Endocrine Clinics are held weekly in addition to four satellite clinics per month.
 There is a diversity of patient material including short stature, hypopituitarism, thyroid disorders, adrenal disorders, disorders of sexual differentiation, disorders of calcium metabolism, inborn errors of metabolism, insulin-dependent diabetes mellitus, secondary diabetes mellitus, insulin resistance syndromes and atypical diabetes.
 Inpatients are admitted to the endocrine ward where up to ten beds are available including four under the NIH-funded General Clinical Research Center.

-Faculty and fellows in the Division of Pediatric Endocrinology are active participants in all educational activities, including resident education at Children’s Hospital of Pittsburgh of UPMC and medical student education at the University of Pittsburgh.
+Faculty and fellows in the Division of Pediatric Endocrinology are active participants in all educational activities, including resident education at UPMC Children’s Hospital of Pittsburgh and medical student education at the University of Pittsburgh.

 These activities include didactic lectures, problem-based learning sessions as well as clinical patient rounds.
 Additional formalized activities include one hour per week attendance at The Pediatric Endocrine Research Conference presented by local or invited speakers, Pediatric Endocrine Clinical Conferences presented by faculty and fellows, once a month Pediatric Endocrine Journal Club, once a week University Adult/Pediatric Endocrine Conference, and once a week Pediatric Grand Rounds.